Tools

 Like so many things, the answer is: it depends.

-Ceramic cookware is often touted as a green, non toxic alternative to non stick cookware—a pan produced without chemicals that gives you a frictionless cooking surface on which to fry eggs, cook fish, and have an easy cleanup at the end.
+Ceramic cookware is often touted as a greener alternative to non stick cookware—a pan produced without harmful chemicals that gives you a frictionless cooking surface on which to fry eggs, cook fish, and have an easy cleanup at the end.
 Add in the Instagram effect, and you’ve probably seen certain ceramic pots and pans with designer colors and on-trend aesthetics.

 But like most trends, it's important to do a little research to make sure what you’re buying is both well made and will live up to the hype.
 One consideration with ceramic cookware is how much heat it can handle—and if ceramic can go in the oven.
 Read on to learn more about ceramic pans and the answer to that question.